Blue whale: Threats

-Ship strikes are a significant mortality factor for blue whales, especially off the U.S. West Coast.
+Ship strikes are a significant mortality factor for blue whales, especially off the west coast of the United States.
 A total of 17 blue whales were killed or suspected to have been killed by ships between 1998 and 2019 off the U.S. West Coast.
 Five deaths in 2007 off California were considered an unusual mortality event, as defined under the Marine Mammal Protection Act.
 Lethal ship strikes are also a problem in Sri Lankan waters, where their habitat intersects with one of the world's most active shipping routes.
 Here, strikes caused the deaths of eleven blue whales in 2010 and 2012, and at least two in 2014.
 Ship-strike mortality claimed the lives of two blue whales off southern Chile in the 2010s.
 Possible measures for reducing future ship strikes include better predictive models of whale distribution, changes in shipping lanes, vessel speed reductions, and seasonal and dynamic management of shipping lanes.
 Few cases of blue whale entanglement in commercial fishing gear have been documented.
 The first report in the U.S. occurred off California in 2015, reportedly some type of deep-water trap/pot fishery.
 Three more entanglement cases were reported in 2016.
 In Sri Lanka, a blue whale was documented with a net wrapped through its mouth, along the sides of its body, and wound around its tail.

 Increasing man-made underwater noise impacts blue whales.
 They may be exposed to noise from commercial shipping and seismic surveys as a part of oil and gas exploration.
 Blue whales in the Southern California Bight decreased calling in the presence of mid-frequency active (MFA) sonar.
 Exposure to simulated MFA sonar was found to interrupt blue whale deep-dive feeding, but no changes in behavior were observed in individuals feeding at shallower depths.
 The responses also depended on the animal's behavioral state, its (horizontal) distance from the sound source and the availability of prey.

 The potential impacts of pollutants on blue whales is unknown.
 However, because blue whales feed low on the food chain, there is a lesser chance for bioaccumulation of organic chemical contaminants.
 Analysis of the earwax of a male blue whale killed by a collision with a ship off the coast of California showed contaminants like pesticides, flame retardants, and mercury.
 Reconstructed persistent organic pollutant (POP) profiles suggested that a substantial maternal transfer occurred during gestation and/or lactation.
 Male blue whales in the Gulf of St. Lawrence, Canada, were found to have higher concentrations of PCBs, dichlorodiphenyltrichloroethane (DDT), metabolites, and several other organochlorine compounds relative to females, reflecting maternal transfer of these persistent contaminants from females into young.